Sally Louisa Tompkins: Angel of the Confederacy

-After the initial crisis had passed, Confederate President Jefferson Davis instituted regulations requiring military hospitals be under military command.
-The Robertson Hospital had done such good work, and was prepared to continue, that Confederate President Jefferson Davis commissioned Tompkins as a captain so that she could continue her work.
+After the initial crisis had passed, Confederate President Jefferson Davis instituted regulations requiring military hospitals to be under military command.
+The Robertson Hospital had done such good work and was prepared to continue, that Confederate President Jefferson Davis commissioned Tompkins as a captain so that she could continue her work.
 She and Lucy Otey of Lynchburg were officially commissioned as officers in the Confederate States Army.
 She refused any payment for her services.
 On her military commission, dated September 9, 1861, she wrote, "I accepted the commission as Captain in the C.S.A. when it was offered.
-But, I would not allow my name to be placed upon the pay roll of the army."
+But, I would not allow my name to be placed upon the payroll of the army."

 The Robertson Hospital treated patients continuously throughout the war, discharging its last soldier on June 13, 1865.
 During its four-year existence, Robertson Hospital treated 1,334 wounded with only seventy-three deaths, the lowest mortality rate of any military hospital during the Civil War.
 Author and Civil War diarist Mary Chesnut was a frequent visitor to the hospital.
 She recorded "Our Florence Nightingale is Sally Tompkins."
-Another diarist, Judith McGuire, was a volunteer at the hospital and included a number of vivid descriptions of nursing the patients while there.
+Another diarist, Judith McGuire, was a volunteer at the hospital and included many vivid descriptions of nursing the patients while there.

 Running a hospital was not without its trials.
 Richmond depended on imports for trade and when the blockade tightened along the coast, the city faced riots in the streets.
-When supplies were difficult to get within the city, The Robertson Hospital hired a blockade-runner to bring necessities from abroad.
+When supplies were difficult to get within the city, The Robertson Hospital hired a blockade runner to bring necessities from abroad.

-Since Sally and a number of the other ladies had remained constant at the hospital through the war, they ultimately won the love and respect of their patients.
-Sally faced a number of marriage proposals from former patients out of gratitude for what she had done, all of which she declined.
+Since Tompkins and a number of the other women had remained constant at the hospital through the war, they ultimately won the love and respect of their patients.
+Tompkins received many marriage proposals from former patients out of gratitude for what she had done, all of which she declined.
 More than 1,300 men fortunate to be sent to Robertson Hospital called her simply "Captain Sally."

 After the War

 When Richmond was evacuated in April 1865, Sally and several volunteers chose to stay at the hospital to treat the last of the patients.
-Through a negotiation with the Union medical director, Sally was allowed to keep her hospital open for another two months after the war.
+Through negotiation with the Union medical director, Sally was allowed to keep her hospital open for another two months after the war.

-Once the hospital was finally closed, Sally traveled around Virginia visiting a number of old friends and relatives.
+Once the hospital was finally closed, Tompkins traveled around Virginia visiting many old friends and relatives.
 She also volunteered to teach Sunday school at the St. James Episcopal Church and remained an active member there for most of her life.

 Sally was a local hero in Richmond.
 She hosted a reunion for her patients in the Grand Confederate Reunion of 1896.
-Veterans traveled near and far to pay their respects to a fragile lady who had saved their lives so many years prior.
+Veterans travelled near and far to pay their respects to the woman who had saved their lives so many years prior.
 She remained unmarried throughout her life and stayed active for many years in charitable work.
-Eventually, Sally's family fortune ran out, and she went to live in the Confederate Women's Home as an honored guest in 1905.
+Eventually, Tompkins' family fortune ran out, and she went to live in the Confederate Women's Home as an honored guest in 1905.